l-omar-chehab/l-omar-chehab.github.io/papers.md

 <br>

-I was lucky to be selected as a Top Reviewer for AISTATS (2022) and NeurIPS (2022).
+I was selected to be in the pool of Top Reviewers for AISTATS (2022) and NeurIPS (2022).